nasa/cumulus/docs/data-cookbooks/queue-post-to-cmr.md

 hide_title: false
 ---

-In this document, we will walktrough handling CMR errors in workflows by queueing PostToCmr.
-We will assume that the user already has an ingest workflow setup.
+In this document, we walktrough handling CMR errors in workflows by queueing PostToCmr.
+We assume that the user already has an ingest workflow setup.

 ## Overview